-5.5 Face-to-face Assessment
+5.5 Face-to-face, Virtual and Telephone Assessment

-If a face-to-face assessment is required, the assessment should be conducted by an HCP at a clinic or in the applicant's home, or virtually (video or telephone).
+If a face-to-face assessment is required, the assessment should be conducted by an HCP at a clinic or in the applicant's home

-A face-to-face assessment may be required to accurately assess the applicant's permanent disablement.
+A face to face or virtual assessment may be required to accurately assess the applicant's permanent disablement.
 This allows the applicant the opportunity to explain to the HCP how their injury or condition affects them.
+An assessment by telephone can be used where face-to-face or virtual assessment is not possible or practicable